 A great way to save you time and money is with temporary learner driver insurance.
-It’s specifically designed for learners and is available to those aged 17 and above with a valid provisional licence.
+It’s specifically designed for learners and is available to those aged 17-25 with a valid provisional licence.

 Temporary insurance is comprehensive; offering learns the highest level of coverage available.
 This means that if you have an accident while driving, any damage to the vehicle you’re learning in is covered as well.

 Not only is the vehicle protected but because short-term insurance is a separate policy, any No Claims Discount the vehicle owner has is protected.
 It’s the best way to give peace of mind to the vehicle owner while saving you the large expense of annual insurance.